Skip to content

 When a SaaS platform switches backend integration providers, the default path usually involves emailing customers and asking them to click a "Reconnect" button.
 For enterprise accounts, this is a catastrophic failure of customer experience.
 It triggers security reviews, breaks automated syncs mid-quarter, hands procurement a reason to revisit your contract, and opens the door for churn.

 Much like our integration rollout playbook for product managers, this playbook provides a highly structured operational framework for Customer Success (CS) and Product Management (PM) teams to safely migrate enterprise customers to native integrations.
-We will cover how to audit existing setups, categorize migration paths using a decision matrix, map data schemas without writing custom code, and execute a zero-downtime cutover.
+We will cover how to audit existing setups, categorize migration paths using a decision matrix, map data schemas without writing custom code, benchmark candidate platforms during a POC, and execute a zero-downtime cutover with a validated rollback plan.

 The Hidden Churn Risk of Integration Migrations